SaraSobral35/SaraSobral35.github.io/about.md

 ### Why

-I like my profession, but recently a miss new challenges.
+I like my profession, but recently I miss new challenges.
 I want to evolve, creating better conditions for my life, and I feel like I will enjoy this experience.

 ### How